dev-academy-programme/ansible-computer-setup/README.md

 ssh user@192.168.20.xxx
 ```

-When prompted, type `yes` to add the device to the known hosts file, then exit the connection by typing `exit`.
+When prompted, type `yes` to add the device to the known hosts file, enter the password, and then exit the connection by typing `exit`.

 Now you can proceed with the following steps.
 You only need to do this once.